fungjj92/scott/readme.md

 3. Primary documents are served from GitHub or BitBucket rather than from the the local disk.
 4. The database could be separate if that makes things easier.

+In practice, I really only use two.

+1. One (`server`) serves the node application, the downloader/reader, the database and the primary documents
+2. A second (`desk`) coordinates backups; it periodically pulls the documents and listings submodules and the logs directory and then pushes those to external git repository hosting services.